 The medical billing industry has already made a major shift to ICD-10 from ICD-9.
 The International Classification of Diseases, or ICD, is a global system used to classify and code symptoms, diseases, and medical procedures.
-However, ICD-10 was implemented for reporting mortality in 1999, recently it was implemented by medical providers and insurance companies.
+However, ICD-10 was implemented for reporting mortality in 1999, recently it was implemented by billing services quote and insurance companies.
 The new system makes room for more than 140,000 new diagnostic codes and procedures.

 The World Health Organisation (WHO) has already endorsed the usage of ICD-11 from January 2022.
 Thus, the new system will come with more changes and for that, all professionals need to be trained to keep up with the new codes, rules, etc.